 - Moving people from “audience” to “followers” - outreach to people who haven’t heard of EA before.

 - Moving people from “followers” to “participants” - e.g. holding events that help new people become more knowledgeable about EA.

 - Moving people from “participants” to “contributors” - by providing support for people to conduct projects, volunteer, attend conferences, or make significant commitments.

-- Moving people from “contributors” to “core” - assisting people with their career plans or getting more deeply involved in EA organisations.
+- Moving people from “contributors” to “core” - helping people with career plans or further engagement with EA organisations.